flutter/website/src/content/app-architecture/case-study/ui-layer.md

 ---

-The [UI layer][] of each feature in your Flutter application should be made up of two components: a **[View][]** and a **[ViewModel][].**
+The [UI layer][] of each feature in your Flutter application should be made up of two components: a **[`View`][]** and a **[`ViewModel`][].**

 ![A screenshot of the booking screen of the compass app.](/assets/images/docs/app-architecture/case-study/mvvm-case-study-ui-layer-highlighted.png)

-In the most general sense, ViewModels manage UI state, and views display UI state.
-Views and ViewModels have a one-to-one relationship; for each view there is exactly one corresponding ViewModel that manages that View's state.
-Each pair of View and ViewModel make up the UI for a single feature.
+In the most general sense, view models manage UI state, and views display UI state.
+Views and view models have a one-to-one relationship; for each view there is exactly one corresponding view model that manages that view's state.
+Each pair of view and view model make up the UI for a single feature.
 For example, an app might have classes called `LogOutView` and a `LogOutViewModel`.

-## Define a ViewModel
+## Define a view model

-A ViewModel is a Dart class responsible for handling UI logic.
+A view model is a Dart class responsible for handling UI logic.
-ViewModels take domain data models as input and expose that data as UI state to their corresponding views.
+View models take domain data models as input and expose that data as UI state to their corresponding views.
-They encapsulate logic that the View can attach to event handlers, like button presses, and manage sending these events to the data layer of the app, where data changes happen.
+They encapsulate logic that the view can attach to event handlers, like button presses, and manage sending these events to the data layer of the app, where data changes happen.

-The following code snippet is a class declaration for a ViewModel class called the `HomeViewModel`.
+The following code snippet is a class declaration for a view model class called the `HomeViewModel`.
 Its inputs are the [repositories][] that provide its data.
 In this case,
-the ViewModel is dependent on the `BookingRepository`and `UserRepository` as arguments.
+the view model is dependent on the `BookingRepository`and `UserRepository` as arguments.

 ```dart title=home_viewmodel.dart